 There are various useful prompts to help you to become orientated to time and date.
 Calendars, diaries, notice boards and clocks with date displays are very useful as prompts.
-These can be paper based or digital.

 Because short term memory difficulties are a big problem in dementia, keeping track of what time and day it is can be very difficult to do.
 As a result, people can become disorientated.
-By having a calendar or diary close at hand, you can tick off the days to help keep you orientated and a digital calendar will do this for you.
+By having a calendar or diary close at hand, you can tick off the days to help keep you orientated.
 Asking someone to check this with you can be a good idea in case you tick off two days in one day.
 You can also record appointments, which otherwise would be difficult to remember.
-Electronic appointment reminders are a helpful way to avoid these issues.